HomeLatest NewsIndustryJapan lures 2 lakh Indian IT engineers with jobs, green cards and residency

 Preferred Source of Google

-With the aim to overcome the massive shortage of IT professionals, is luring Asian skilled IT engineers to join their workforce.
-Recently, the country announced its policy to increase the number of foreign workers with technical skills to fill the whopping gap of 600,000 which it may have by 2030.
+With the aim to overcome the massive shortage of IT professionals, Japan is luring Asian skilled IT engineers to join their workforce.
+Recently, the country announced its to increase the number of foreign workers with technical skills to fill the whopping gap of 600,000 which it may have by 2030.
 Now, the Executive Vice President at Japan External Trade Organisation (JETRO), Shigeki Maeda told a gathering in Bangalore that Japan plans to recruit around two lakh IT professionals from India to support the .

 “Japan will open up its doors to about two lakh IT professionals from India, and issue green cards to settle down in Japan and support the country’s rapidly expanding IT infrastructure,” Maeda said while delivering his keynote address at a conference.
 He emphasised that Japan also has a target of roping-in eight lakh of India’s IT engineers to live and settle in the country by 2030.